lucasb-eyer/go-colorful/README.md

 I just haven't implemented them yet because I didn't have the need for it.
 Pull requests welcome.

-- Functions for computing distances in various spaces.
-Note that this seems to be [a whole science on its own](http://mmir.doc.ic.ac.uk/mmir2005/CameraReadyMissaoui.pdf).
 - Sorting colors (potentially using above mentioned distances)

 So which colorspace should I use?